 Noon – Eat Sukhothai noodles for lunch.
 This city is famous for its noodles and we found some very good ones at Jae Hair Noodles.
 This restaurant is closer to the new city than the old, so if you don’t have your own transportation, you can try the dish at one of the restaurants nearer to the old city, which is how locals refer to the Historical Park.

 1 pm – Visit the Ramkhamhaeng National Museum.
-Most of the artifacts excavated from the ruins of Sukhothai are housed in this museum.
+Most of the artifacts excavated from the ruins are housed in this museum.
 We found that the museum has some very beautiful artifacts that highlight the wonderful aesthetics of the Kingdom and that strongly influence Thai art and culture today.
 Unfortunately, there is little in the way of historical context provided.
 This is disappointing if you’re interested in history but also makes the museum lack any narrative flow.
 Still, at 150 Baht for foreigners (around $5 USD), it’s worth checking out.
 The air conditioning also makes for a nice break during the heat of midday.
 Check out our full guide to the Ramkhamhaeng National Museum in Sukhothai for more information on visiting.

-Sukhothai tour day one – evening
+Day one – evening

 After the museum, we headed over to check out the North Zone.
 Based on our research and asking around, we decided to skip the South, West, and East Zones altogether.
 We headed first to Wat Si Chum, a nice temple featuring a large seated Buddha inside of an open-roofed chamber.
 From outside, you can just glimpse the Buddha through a very tall, very narrow doorway.
 The ruins in front with still-standing pillars make a great foreground to get some stunning photos here.